peterbourgon/diskv/README.md

 ```

 will place all keys in the same, base directory.
 The design is inspired by
-[Redis diskstore][6]; implementing a TransformFunc to emulate the default
+[Redis diskstore][6]; a TransformFunc which emulates the default diskstore
-diskstore behavior is left as an exercise for the reader.
+behavior is available in the content-addressable-storage example.

 [6]: http://groups.google.com/group/redis-db/browse_thread/thread/d444bc786689bde9?pli=1